joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 [(todo/update {:id 0 :todo/title "Get Orange Juice"})]
 ```

-We will interactively parse some query expressions at the REPL to
+We will interactively parse some query expressions at the Figwheel
-build our intuition of this fundamental Om Next concept.
+REPL to build our intuition of this fundamental Om Next concept.

 #### A Read Function